Antenna hacks - THE MANTOVA TURBO-8 EXPOSED

 And finally, when the sealant dries out completely your antenna will be ready to be installed on the roof!

 This is my new antenna facing the sky after 'the treatment'.
 It works very well with no VSWR issues and during my early tests some of you gave me superb reports.
 In the next years I'm expecting it to work like the first day I put it on the roof.
 If you're planning to refurbish/restore your antenna don't forget to protect all whip junctions as well as the PL-259 connector with self amalgamating tape.
 RF-chokes are used to stop common mode currents from flowing through the braid of the coax on TX but even reception will be improved.
-If you made an RF-choke bear in mind that it should be band-specific and not randomly wound!
+If you are planning to make an RF-choke bear in mind that it should be band-specific and not randomly wound!
 Even on a multi-band antenna a good choke would be realistically effective in small or large band segments near the frequency of interest but *NOT* in the entire HF spectrum.
 That's the reason good chokes can't be 'multi-band' to be truly effective, and that's why they require accurate tests and measurements prior to use.
 That's it, I have nothing else to say at the moment and therefore I'm gonna stop it here, just feel free to experiment.
 I did it, so you can do it too!
 Of course remember, you follow this guide at your own risk.
 I don't know your abilities and skills and will take no responsibilities on what you decide to do with your antennas.
 Always be on guard when working on top of tall buildings.
-Never forget WHERE you are, WHAT you're doing and above all, never, ever do anything stupid such as walking backwards while taking pictures, THE ROOF OF A BUILDING, EVEN WHEN IT'S FLAT, *IS ALWAYS A DANGEROUS PLACE TO BE* (YOLO).
+Never forget WHERE you are, WHAT you're doing and above all, never ever do anything stupid such as walking backwards while taking pictures, remember, THE ROOF OF A BUILDING, EVEN WHEN FLAT, *IS ALWAYS A DANGEROUS PLACE TO BE* .
 If you're not confident with works at a height don't be afraid to ask for help or search for qualified assistance.
 So again, stay away from troubles and above all... have fun.